dynamiqs/dynamiqs/docs/getting_started/sharp-bits.md

 ### Computing the adjoint

-Use `dq.dag(x)` or `x.T.conj()` instead of `x.dag()` to get the hermitian conjugate of `x`.
+Use `dq.dag(x)` or `x.mT.conj()` instead of `x.dag()` to get the hermitian conjugate of `x`.

 ???
 Note "Why is there no `.dag()` method in dynamiqs?"
     To guarantee optimum performances and straightforward compatibility with the JAX ecosystem, dynamiqs does not subclass JAX arrays.
-As a consequence, we can't define a custom `.dag()` method on tensors.
+As a consequence, we can't define a custom `.dag()` method on arrays.
 Note that this will possibly change in the future, as we are working on an extension that will allow defining custom methods on arrays.

 ## Using a for loop